 I have looked at this case in detail here: Choosing between an IVA and a DRO.

-Overall, IVAs are more expensive, uncertain and take longer than a DRO – there aren’t any situations where you should choose an IVA if a DRO is a possibility.
+Overall, IVAs are more expensive, uncertain and take longer than a DRO – there aren’t any situations where you should choose an IVA if you can have a DRO.

 Some state benefits can appear generous.
 Your IP may have assessed your possible IVA contribution at say £95 because they have not allowed enough additional expenses because of your disability.
 You may, therefore, think that you won’t meet the DRO criteria – but you will!

 Bankruptcy or a DRO?

 There are very few situations where it is better to go bankrupt if you could go for a DRO.
 The bankruptcy fees are much higher, the forms are longer and you may have to make monthly payments for three years…

 - if you have very poor records of your debts.
 Normally the adviser that helps you set up the DRO can help fill in most of the gaps, your credit record can be a good starting point.
 But if there could be many debts you can’t remember, then bankruptcy is more certain as it wipes out all debts, whereas a DRO only gets rid of ones that are listed.

 - if you expect your situation to improve in the next 12 months – if it does than a DRO may be revoked, but bankruptcy would carry on.